Best-Rated Clothes Dryers

 Editor’s Notes

 Miele is a German premium brand that manufactures a wide range of home appliances.
-Its range of dryers comprises seven heat-pump models.
+Its range of dryers comprises eight heat-pump models.
+Its cheapest 7kg model has a 9-star energy rating and features Miele’s exclusive FragranceDos system for fragrant laundry.

-The most expensive dryer in Miele’s range is its 9kg Passion dryer, which tops out at $5800.
-For that money you get a 10-star energy rating and drying programs to match clothing from outdoor wear to denim.
+The most expensive dryer in Miele’s range is its 9kg Passion dryer, which has a 10-star energy rating and drying programs to match clothing from outdoor wear to denim.

 panasonic_logoPanasonic